-Default port numbers are 6632 for plain and 6633 for secure (SSL) connections.
+Default port number is 6632 (IANA name mxodbc-connect) which is used for both plain and secure (SSL) connections and is a IANA registered port for eGenix mxODBC Connect.

 The mxODBC Connect Server must listen on this port.

 Please ensure that no firewall is blocking the communication between the client and the server.